undecaf/typo3-dev/README.md

 [Composer Mode](https://getcomposer.org/#Composer_Mode).
-The image is based on [Alpine Linux&nbsp;3.10](https://alpinelinux.org/), Apache&nbsp;2.4 and PHP&nbsp;7.3, is less than 300&nbsp;MB in size and can run in [Docker](https://www.docker.com/) and [Podman](https://podman.io/).
+The image is based on [Alpine Linux&nbsp;3.10](https://alpinelinux.org/), Apache&nbsp;2.4 and PHP&nbsp;7.3, takes less than 300&nbsp;MB and can run in [Docker](https://www.docker.com/) and [Podman](https://podman.io/).

 The TYPO3 container can be combined with a database container such as [MySQL or PostgreSQL](#using-mariadb-or-postgresql) but also can be run independently due to the built-in SQLite database.
-Setting up and managing these scenarios is simplified by a shell script for Linux and macOS.
+Setting up and managing such scenarios is simplified by a shell script for Linux and macOS.

 You can use your favorite IDE on the host to
 [develop for TYPO3](#developing-for-typo3) in the container,